deevashwer/RSA-and-Variants/README.md

 # RSA
-Implementation of Fully Homomorphic (unpadded) RSA using GNU MP library in C++.
+Implementation of Fully Homomorphic (unpadded) RSA and Probabilistic RSA using GNU MP library in C++.
-The implementation supports mod p homomorphic addition and multiplication.
+The deterministic implementation supports mod p homomorphic addition and multiplication.
+The probabilistic implementation supports homomorphic multiplication.